 You’ve been to Disney World.
 You’ve seen Miami.
-Next time you’re in Florida, why not try something new?
-Citrus County, Florida offers visitors an experience no other county in the nation can.
-It’s the only place in the entire United States where it is legal to swim with West Indian Manatees.
+Next time you’re traveling in Florida, why not try something new?
+How about getting a water adventure like no other: swimming with manatees in Florida?
+You heard that right!
+Maybe you’re asking: “is it legal to swim with manatees?”

-Manatees can weigh up to 1000 pounds, but don’t let that scare you.
-They are graceful despite their size and are incredibly playful.
-They love to somersault through the warm gulf waters and have even been known to swim on their backs.
+These sea cows love to somersault through the warm gulf waters and have even been known to swim on their backs.
 Manatees can be shy, but their curiosity often gets the best of them.
-They have been known to gently rub against swimmers.
+They have also been known to gently rub against swimmers playfully.

-The best place to encounter the manatees is Three Sisters Springs, the only spring in Citrus County that is accessible by land.
-If you’re up for a boat ride, you can visit the other springs to get a more private manatee experience.
+The best place to encounter the manatees is Three Sisters Springs, the only spring in Citrus County accessible by land.
+If you’re up for a boat ride, visit the other springs to get a more private manatee experience.

 Citrus County hosts the Florida Manatee Festival each January, an annual celebration of all things manatees.
-During that time you can experience the manatees themselves, as well as live music, art and food from the surrounding community.
+During that time you can experience the manatees themselves, as well as live music, art, and food from the surrounding community.

 Floral City, named after the wildflowers that bloom there, is as rich with restaurants as it is history.
 If you’re looking for a taste of old Florida, Floral City is just the place.
 The shopping in this city is plentiful, with many small boutiques you can only find here.

 Crystal River, home of the manatees themselves, is also a great place to experience the rich history of Citrus County.
 Visit the Crystal River State Archaeological Site, a Florida State Park, to see what remains of the Calusa Indians.

 No matter where you are in Citrus County you can enjoy the natural splendor provided by this well-preserved area.

-Citrus County offers manatee encounters by kayak, canoe and paddleboard, but you can also visit the animals on your own.
+Citrus County offers manatee encounters by kayak, canoe, and paddleboard, but you can also visit the animals on your own.
 If you want to swim with these gentle giants, consider getting a guide.